haradamasanori/pop-stack/README.md

 ## Config Data Format

-WebStackSpy uses a set of JSON files in the `config/` directory.
+Popular Stacks uses a set of JSON files in the `config/` directory.
 These files contain collections of technology definitions, each with a set of rules for detection.

 Each technology entry of `config.json` can have the following detection patterns: